samjones00/docs/docs/postman.md

 ### Available Routes

 Once imported it will populate a list of available operations that can be selected and easily called from within the Postman UI.
-Just like the [Swagger Support](/swagger-api) the list of operations returned respects the [Restriction Attributes](/auth-restricting-services) and only shows the operations each user is allowed to see.
+Just like the [Open API Support](/openapi) the list of operations returned respects the [Restriction Attributes](/auth-restricting-services) and only shows the operations each user is allowed to see.
 The operations returned also favour custom user-defined routes, when none exists it will fallback to use the [pre-defined routes](/routing#pre-defined-routes).

 ### Label Customization